daqana/dqshiny/README.md

 ## Installation

-`dqshiny` is no longer available on CRAN but you can install the latest development version using:
+`dqshiny` will be available on CRAN again soon, for now you can install the latest development version using:

 ``` r
 remotes::install_github("daqana/dqshiny")